realA10001986/Time-Circuits-Display/README.md

 If your broker does not allow anonymous logins, a username and password can be specified.

-If you want your TCD to display messages as described above, you also need to specify the topic in the respective field.
+In order to display messages on the TCD as described above, you need to specify the topic in the respective field.

 If you want your TCD to publish messages to bttf/tcd/pub (ie if you want to notify other devices about a timetravel and/or alarm), check the **_Send event notifications_** option.

-Note that MQTT is disabled when the TCD is operated in AP-mode or car mode.

 Limitations: MQTT Protocol version 3.1.1; TLS/SSL not supported; ".local" domains (MDNS) not supported; maximum message length 255 characters; server/broker must respond to PING (ICMP) echo requests.
 For proper operation with low latency, it is recommended that the broker is on your local network.
 Note that using HA/MQTT will disable [WiFi power saving](#wifi-power-saving-features).
+MQTT is disabled when the TCD is operated in AP-mode or car mode.

 ## Futaba Remote Control